Qwicen/cuda_hlt/readme_cuda_developer.md

 │           └── Saxpy.cu
 ```

 The newly created `test/CMakeLists.txt` file should reflect the project we are creating.
-We can do so by populating it like so:
+We can do that by populating it like so:

 ```cmake=
 file(GLOB test_saxpy "saxpy/src/*cu")